-Notification: An employee who is going to be absent from work must call his/her supervisor by 9 a.m. of the day the absence will occur.
+Notification: An employee who is going to be absent from work must call their manager by 9 a.m. of the day the absence will occur.
 Failure of the employee to comply with this requirement could result in loss of pay and possible termination.